 Collating all of these old pensions and putting them into a single pot is an easy antidote to this, as it’ll clarify your pension position and make monitoring the performance of your funds a lot more straightforward.

-We can do this for you at PensionBee - on average, it takes us 6-8 weeks to locate and transfer your old pensions - or alternatively you can use the government’s free Pension Tracing Service to track down those old pensions.
+We can do this for you at PensionBee - on average, it takes up to 12 weeks to locate and transfer your old pensions - or alternatively you can use the government’s free Pension Tracing Service to track down those old pensions.
 Discover more about finding and transferring pensions in our dedicated section.

 Secondly, put a saving plan in place